RaneemQasim5251/siraj-voice-assistant/README.md

-🎤 "How do I get to King Abdullah Station?" - Navigation 🎤 "Where is the nearest restaurant?" - Restaurant search 🎤 "What are the metro operating hours?" - Metro information 🎤 "Create a CV for me" - CV generation
-🎤 "Silent mode" - Silent mode
+🎤 "How do I get to King Abdullah Station?" - Navigation 🎤 "Where is the nearest restaurant?" - Restaurant search 🎤 "What are the metro operating hours?" - Metro information 🎤 "Silent mode" - Silent mode
 ```